If you're thinking about getting financial advice, there are a number of important points to think about.

 Option 3: combination

-You can choose a hybrid of these approaches and for example:
+You can choose a combination of these approaches and for example:

 Make sure they have relevant experience